zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

    - [x] <b>Day 7</b>
  * How to reuse code with functions
    - Optional: What code should be put in a function?
+   - Optional: How many parameters should a function accept?